 According to reports from homeowners, even the heat of warm dishes taken straight out of the dishwasher and set on top of quartz countertops can burn the resin binders and cause permanent damage.

 Bottom line—if heat damage is a major concern for you, you might want to consider granite.
 Granite is practically heat-proof and can handle direct contact with cookware that is up to 1200 degrees Fahrenheit.

 Installation Is Difficult

 Installing quartz countertops is not an afternoon DIY project.
 It requires skilled professionals to measure, level, and secure the slaps to the cabinets or island.

-Quartz is more difficult to install because it’s extremely heavy ranging between 20 and 25 pounds per square foot.
+Quartz is more challenging to install because it’s extremely heavy, ranging between 20 and 25 pounds per square foot.
 Installers need to ensure the foundation is structurally secure and strong enough to handle the mass of the quartz.

 Installers also need to carefully position each stab to minimize the visibility of steams.
 Depending on the pattern and colors, this can be a simple or extremely difficult task.

 Quartz countertops become discolored with extended exposure to direct sunlight, so if your building an outdoor kitchen, choose another material.

 The UV light will fade the pigments and leave your countertops with an unsightly yellow hue.